GeZhouyang/GeZhouyang.github.io/_pages/teaching.md

 where we learned various elements of learner-centred lesson design and taught three short lessons to each other.
 My topic was about diffusion (Brownian motion, the Stokes-Einstein equation, and the kinetic theory), and I was teaching it to an audience from diverse disciplines (from biology to psychology).
-Overall, it was an engaging and helpful workshop.
+Overall, it was an engaging and helpful workshop!

 ### Applications of Classical Mechanics (PHYS 350, Winter 2022, UBC)